Skip to content

 Start with reducing processed foods and sugar, eating diverse fiber-rich plants, managing stress, and sleeping well.
 Functional medicine testing like GI-MAP can reveal specific imbalances for targeted support.

-Vishnu Das (William Le, PA-C)
+Vishnu Das (William Le)

-Board-certified Physician Associate with over a decade of emergency and rural medicine experience.
+Wellness coach with over a decade of emergency and rural medicine experience.
 Certified yoga instructor and shamanic wisdom practitioner.
-Vishnu Das bridges functional medicine, yogic philosophy, and earth-based healing traditions to help patients find the root cause — and the deeper meaning — of their health journey.
+Vishnu Das bridges functional wellness, yogic philosophy, and earth-based healing traditions to help clients find the root patterns — and the deeper meaning — of their health journey.

 Learn more

-This article was written with the assistance of AI under the clinical guidance and editorial oversight of Vishnu Das (William Le, PA-C).
-All medical information is reviewed for accuracy, but this content is for educational purposes only and does not constitute medical advice.
-Always consult a qualified healthcare provider for personalized recommendations.
+This article was written with the assistance of AI under the editorial oversight of Vishnu Das (William Le).
+All information is reviewed for accuracy, but this content is for educational purposes only and does not constitute medical advice.
+Always consult a qualified healthcare provider for medical concerns.

 Your Healing Journey Starts Here

-Book a complimentary Discovery Call to explore root-cause healing with a licensed PA-C.
+Book a complimentary Discovery Call to explore root-cause wellness with an experienced guide.

 Book a Discovery Call